 Lissner’s drawing of an analogy between negative imagery and pornography at this early point was particularly prescient because he linked knowledge to power through the visual image.
 Such an argument was not mainstream to development thinking, but drew much from work on photography in other disciplines.

 Lissner advocated that imagery, most particularly photographs, should be regulated.
 His analysis tacitly acknowledged what Elizabeth Edwards later stated: that all photography works on the basis of spatial and temporal dislocation.
-A photograph is of the past, it freezes a moment which has ceased to be; yet it functions in the present, transforming the “there-then” into the “here-now.”
+A photograph is of the past, it freezes a moment that has ceased to be; yet it functions in the present, transforming the “there-then” into the “here-now.”
 Moreover, its immediacy and realism can be replayed an infinite number of times: “the photography repeat[s] mechanically what could never be repeated existentially.”
 It is this combination of factors that allows photographs to stand for, and symbolize, historical events, while failing to disclose within the frame the conditions under which these events came to exist.
-The existence of a photograph does not allow the viewer to distinguish whether what he/she is looking at is the result of a candid or posed shot of the subject.
+The existence of a photograph does not allow the viewer to distinguish whether what he or she is looking at is the result of a candid or posed shot of the subject.
 Temporal dislocation is coupled with spatial dislocation.
 Photography frames and shapes the moment, exposing it to historical scrutiny.
 Furthermore it travels.
-Photography can make what is spatially distant, and what may never be personally encountered – famine, for instance – familiar.
+Photography can make familiar what is spatially distant, and what may never be personally encountered – famine, for instance.
 Consequently, the most basic characteristic of the documentary snapshot is that it simultaneously appropriates an image and decontextualizes it.
-The camera, then, rather than being seen as a medium which represents the “real,” can be best characterized as an instrumentality.
-Instrumental in the sense that not only does it construct meaning but that, as a tool of representation, it is intrusive: it has the power to observe at close proximity and to remove the image absolutely from its original context.
+The camera, then, rather than being seen as a medium that represents the “real” can be best characterized as an instrumentality.
+It is instrumental in the sense that not only does it construct meaning but that, as a tool of representation, it is intrusive: it has the power to observe at close proximity and to remove the image absolutely from its original context (Figure 11.1).

 Fig. 11.1 Here

 For these reasons, it has been argued that photography as a medium combines voyeurism and control, because visual images are taken by the powerful of the powerless; the subjects of the photograph are transformed into objects by virtue of being “shot.”
-So photography can produce the colonized and the powerless as fixed realities; entirely knowable and visible, but equally “other,” irreconcilably different: the objects of desire and derision.
+So photography can produce the colonized and the powerless as fixed realities: entirely knowable and visible, but equally “other,” irreconcilably different – the objects of desire and derision.
 Photography constitutes subjects not only as objects of knowledge, but also as fetishistic objects, docile and visible bodies.